No, but we are providing a limited Outpatients service.

 We take infection prevention very seriously so if you have a cold, cough, stomach upset or any other infectious condition, we ask you not to come into hospital because of the risk of infecting other people.

-There are plenty of things you can do to help us, these include:
+There are plenty of other things you can do to help us too, these include:

 - Wash or clean your hands before and after visiting the hospital and always after using the toilet